 - Zest of 1 orange (about 2 tsp)

-In a large bowl (the bowl for your stand mixer if using) add the yeast, first measure of sugar and warm water and whisk gently to combine.
+In a large bowl (the bowl for your stand mixer if using) add the yeast, sugar and warm water and whisk gently to combine.
 Allow to sit for 10 minutes until the mixture is foamy.

 Add the remaining dough ingredients and knead using a stand mixer with the dough hook on low speed, or by hand for about 10 minutes, or until the dough forms a soft ball that springs back when lightly pressed.
 You should be able to handle the dough without it being too sticky, so add slightly more flour if you need.